zjy2050/HDCRL-ReID/README.md

 ### Download Models

-You can download model for market1501, duke and personx from [Here](https://pan.baidu.com/s/1ec7hNC_eY86S8eqNZiMeAA)
+You can download model for market1501, duke and personx from [Here] with estr(https://pan.baidu.com/s/1XnynYhopFchqa4w9qW8LIg)

 ### Unsupervised Learning